Trevi-Swift/Trevi-lime/README.md

 ![Apache 2](https://img.shields.io/badge/license-Apache2-blue.svg?style=flat)

 ## Overview
 Lime is improved web framework for Trevi, and Lime refers to express.js.

-(Lime does not support many core modules in express yet.)
+## Notice
+If you want to build or test all projects at Xcode, please check out [Trevi-Dev](https://github.com/Trevi-Swift/Trevi-Dev).
+Otherwise, you can build Trevi, lime and other packages by using Swift Package manager.
+[Here](https://github.com/Trevi-Swift/example-trevi-lime) are an example and it now runs on Linux.

 ## Features
 - powerful routing